ak47sc/Life-skills-repo/Tiny Habits.md

 - Outcome can change with your identity
 - Shapes your habits
-- Knowing your identity helps to do your habits regularly
+- Knowing your identity helps to make your habits regularly
 - Fixed identity is required in life to become successful

 ### Question 6